Gluten-Free Chocolate Cookies

 Instructions

-• In a large bowl, whisk together gluten-free flour blend, cocoa powder, baking soda, and salt.
+• In a large bowl, whisk together 2 cups (280 g) gluten-free flour blend, ⅔ cup (60 g) unsweetened cocoa powder, 1 teaspoon baking soda, and ½ teaspoon salt.
 Set aside.

-• Cream together butter, granulated sugar, and brown sugar with an electric mixer until light and fluffy, about 2-3 minutes.
+• In a separate large bowl, cream 1 cup (226 g) unsalted butter, 1 cup (200 g) granulated sugar, and ¾ cup (165 g) brown sugar with an electric mixer on medium speed until light and fluffy, about 2 to 3 minutes.

 Notes

-• This recipe was tested with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour and King Arthur Measure for Measure Gluten Free Flour.
-Both of these flours already contain xanthan gum so there is no need to add it to the recipe.
-If your blend does not contain xanthan gum, you will need to add it to the recipe.
-I recommend adding ¾ teaspoon of xanthan gum to this recipe.
+• Flour: This recipe was tested with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (in the blue bag) and King Arthur Measure for Measure Gluten-Free Flour.
+Both contain xanthan gum, so there is no need to add it.

-• For best results, follow the weight measurements instead of the volume measurements.
-Scooping the flour with a measuring cup can be very inconsistent and may result in too much flour, making your gluten-free gingerbread cookies very dense.
+• Measuring: For best results, follow the weight measurements instead of the volume measurements.
+Scooping the flour with a measuring cup can be very inconsistent and may result in too much flour.

 Leave a Reply